Which config file to use

 Optionally the memory usage can also be stored to an InfluxDB database or sent to New Relic, for later viewing/alerting in for example a Grafana dashboard or within New Relic.

-Butler SOS can act as a reciever of Qlik Sense events, sent as UDP messages from Qlik Sense Enterprise.
+Butler SOS can act as a receiver of Qlik Sense events, sent as UDP messages from Qlik Sense Enterprise.

 This section of the config file contains general settings for how Butler SOS should handle these events.